$17.55 Billion in Sales Expected for General Electric (NYSE:GE) This Quarter

-Analysts expect General Electric (NYSE:GE) to report $17.55 billion in sales for the current fiscal quarter, Zacks reports.
-Four analysts have issued estimates for General Electric’s earnings, with the highest sales estimate coming in at $18.26 billion and the lowest estimate coming in at $16.68 billion.
-General Electric reported sales of $17.12 billion during the same quarter last year, which indicates a positive year-over-year growth rate of 2.5%.
-The business is expected to announce its next quarterly earnings results on Tuesday, April 26th.
+Equities research analysts expect General Electric (NYSE:GE) to post $17.55 billion in sales for the current fiscal quarter, Zacks reports.
+Four analysts have issued estimates for General Electric’s earnings.
+The highest sales estimate is $18.26 billion and the lowest is $16.68 billion.
+General Electric reported sales of $17.12 billion in the same quarter last year, which indicates a positive year over year growth rate of 2.5%.
+The company is scheduled to announce its next earnings results on Tuesday, April 26th.

-According to Zacks, analysts expect that General Electric will report full year sales of $78.83 billion for the current year, with estimates ranging from $76.97 billion to $81.12 billion.
-For the next financial year, analysts expect that the business will report sales of $84.31 billion, with estimates ranging from $80.56 billion to $85.97 billion.
-Zacks’ sales calculations are an average based on a survey of research analysts that that provide coverage for General Electric.
+According to Zacks, analysts expect that General Electric will report full year sales of $78.83 billion for the current financial year, with estimates ranging from $76.97 billion to $81.12 billion.
+For the next fiscal year, analysts expect that the business will report sales of $84.31 billion, with estimates ranging from $80.56 billion to $85.97 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side analysts that cover General Electric.

 General Electric (NYSE:GE) last posted its quarterly earnings data on Tuesday, January 25th.
-The conglomerate reported $0.92 earnings per share for the quarter, topping analysts’ consensus estimates of $0.85 by $0.07.
-The company had revenue of $20.30 billion during the quarter, compared to analysts’ expectations of $21.32 billion.
+The conglomerate reported $0.92 earnings per share for the quarter, topping the consensus estimate of $0.85 by $0.07.
 General Electric had a positive return on equity of 6.62% and a negative net margin of 8.80%.
-The firm’s revenue for the quarter was down 7.4% on a year-over-year basis.
-During the same period last year, the firm earned $0.64 EPS.
+The business had revenue of $20.30 billion during the quarter, compared to analysts’ expectations of $21.32 billion.
+During the same quarter in the previous year, the firm earned $0.64 EPS.
+The firm’s revenue was down 7.4% compared to the same quarter last year.

-In other news, Director Leslie Seidman acquired 1,000 shares of the stock in a transaction that occurred on Monday, November 22nd.
-The stock was purchased at an average cost of $100.59 per share, with a total value of $100,590.00.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-0.71% of the stock is currently owned by insiders.

-A number of large investors have recently made changes to their positions in the business.
-Missouri Trust & Investment Co bought a new stake in General Electric during the fourth quarter valued at about $27,000.
-Benjamin Edwards Inc. raised its position in General Electric by 325.0% in the fourth quarter.
-Benjamin Edwards Inc. now owns 289 shares of the conglomerate’s stock worth $27,000 after purchasing an additional 221 shares in the last quarter.
-Covestor Ltd acquired a new position in General Electric in the fourth quarter worth about $31,000.
-Bell Investment Advisors Inc acquired a new position in General Electric in the third quarter worth about $32,000.
-Finally, FSB Premier Wealth Management Inc. acquired a new position in General Electric in the fourth quarter worth about $32,000.
-70.28% of the stock is currently owned by institutional investors.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, April 25th.
-Stockholders of record on Tuesday, March 8th will be given a dividend of $0.08 per share.
-This represents a $0.32 dividend on an annualized basis and a dividend yield of 0.35%.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, April 25th.
+Investors of record on Tuesday, March 8th will be given a dividend of $0.08 per share.
 The ex-dividend date of this dividend is Monday, March 7th.
-General Electric’s payout ratio is -5.14%.
+This represents a $0.32 dividend on an annualized basis and a yield of 0.35%.
+General Electric’s dividend payout ratio (DPR) is presently -5.14%.

+In other General Electric news, Director Leslie Seidman purchased 1,000 shares of the firm’s stock in a transaction that occurred on Monday, November 22nd.
+The shares were acquired at an average cost of $100.59 per share, for a total transaction of $100,590.00.
+The purchase was disclosed in a filing with the SEC, which is available through this hyperlink.
+0.71% of the stock is owned by corporate insiders.

+A number of large investors have recently bought and sold shares of GE.
+Atalanta Sosnoff Capital LLC acquired a new position in shares of General Electric in the 3rd quarter valued at $1,267,000.
+Bradley Foster & Sargent Inc. CT lifted its stake in shares of General Electric by 3.1% in the 2nd quarter.
+Bradley Foster & Sargent Inc. CT now owns 140,532 shares of the conglomerate’s stock valued at $1,892,000 after purchasing an additional 4,169 shares during the period.
+First Quadrant L P CA acquired a new position in shares of General Electric in the 3rd quarter valued at $943,000.
+Prentice Wealth Management LLC acquired a new position in shares of General Electric in the 3rd quarter valued at $210,000.
+Finally, Boothbay Fund Management LLC acquired a new position in shares of General Electric in the 2nd quarter valued at $279,000.
+70.28% of the stock is currently owned by hedge funds and other institutional investors.

 General Electric Co engages in the provision of technology and financial services.
 It operates through the following segments: Power, Renewable Energy, Aviation, Healthcare, and Capital.
 The Power segment offers technologies, solutions, and services related to energy production, which includes gas and steam turbines, generators, and power generation services.